kylegranger/Mumblepad/README.md

 8 rounds, 2 passes (diffuse, confuse) per round.

-Full source code to library, which contains four different implementations: single-threaded CPU multi-threaded CPU single-block GPU multi-block GPU
+Full source code to library, which contains four different implementations: single-threaded CPU, multi-threaded CPU, single-block GPU, multi-block GPU

 Demo/test program included, which links to library.
 Detailed PDF to come in a day or so.